 - Visit our local restaurants that offer live music weekly.

-- Book signing are held at local shops
+- Book signings are held at local shops

 - Attend Singer/Songwriter workshops

 You will receive a warm welcome with a hometown neighborly spirit.
-Whatever your preference: shopping the galleries for art by local artists, buying fruit tress and palms, taking your dog for a wash and trim, it’s all here!
+Whatever your preference: shopping the galleries for art by local artists, buying fruit trees and palms, or finding tropical resort clothing, it’s all here!
 Check our business directory for a comprehensive list.
 Or just ask any Islander and they will be happy to direct you to a great shopping experience.

 Pine Island’s fishing heritage stretches back at least 1,700 years to the Calusa Indians, who lived abundantly off the wealth of seafood in our area waters.

-Be sure to visit our Recreation Section of our Member directory for lists of our numerous fishing and boating choices.
+Be sure to visit the Recreation Section of our Member directory for lists of our numerous fishing and boating choices.

-Take a stroll, watch for birds, explore the nature preserves of the island.
+Take a stroll, watch for birds, and explore the nature preserves of the island.
 St. Judes Trail, on Stabile Road or Flatwoods Preserve, on Stringfellow Rd in St James City are just two of many walking trails.
-From flatlands to mangrove forest, birds and wildlife make these areas home, so bring your binoculars.
-The Calusa land Trust, a nonprofit island organization who manage these properties has a full list of preserves on their website.
+From flatlands to mangrove forests, birds and wildlife make these areas home, so bring your binoculars.
+The Calusa Land Trust, a nonprofit island organization that manages these properties has a full list of preserves on its website.

-Lots of back water areas to explore.
-Launching sites are scattered around the island, so there’s plenty of areas to choose from.
+Lots of backwater areas to explore.
+Launching sites are scattered around the island, so there are plenty of areas to choose from.
 Mangrove tunnels, narrow canals and open bay areas are just some of the sights you’ll enjoy.
 Pine Island is part of The Calusa Blueway paddling trail of SW Florida.
-You can find detailed information on the entire trail at their website:
+You can find detailed information on the entire trail on their website:

 The waters of Pine Island Sound are rich with marine life.
-Endangered manatees can been seen in area waterways and dolphins frolic in our aquatic preserves.
-It is always exciting to spot tarpon, loggerhead sea turtles, leopard rays and many more species of tropical marine animals.
+Endangered manatees can be seen in area waterways and dolphins frolic in our aquatic preserves.
+It is always exciting to spot tarpon, loggerhead sea turtles, leopard rays, and many more species of tropical marine animals.